David Riley (footballer): Nottingham Forest

+Port Vale

-He joined Third Division club Port Vale in October 1987, manager John Rudge splashing out £20,000.
+Riley joined Third Division club Port Vale in October 1987, manager John Rudge splashing out £20,000.
 He scored on his debut at Vale Park in a 2–1 win over Bristol Rovers on 19 October.
 He became the club's joint-top scorer in the 1987–88 season with 10 goals, along with Darren Beckford.
+He played in the FA Cup fourth round victory over Tottenham Hotspur on 30 January 1988, getting the better of former Forest teammates Steve Hodge and Chris Fairclough.

 He then switched to left-wing to cover for the injured Paul Atkinson.
+Ron Futcher was signed in August 1988 and initially kept Riley out of the first XI, and despite interest from Walsall for Riley's services, Rudge refused his repeated transfer requests.
+Winger Paul Atkinson then injured his ankle, which left a space in the team for Riley to start matches again.
+However, his main task was to protect left-back Darren Hughes.
 He played 48 league and cup games in the 1988–89 season, but broke his leg in a 1–1 draw at Bolton Wanderers on 25 April 1989, and so missed out on the play-off final victory over Bristol Rovers.
-He managed to recover, but did not re-capture his first team position and in March 1990 was loaned back to Peterborough United, who were then under Mark Lawrenson's stewardship; Peterborough paid £40,000 for his services on a permanent basis the next month.
+He managed to recover, but did not re-capture his first-team position and in March 1990 was loaned back to Peterborough United, who were then under Mark Lawrenson's stewardship; Peterborough paid £40,000 for his services permanently the next month.

+Later career

-He won promotion with the "Posh" in 1990–91, helping Chris Turner's side to the fourth and final promotion place in the Fourth Division.
-They then won a second successive promotion into the Second Division after beating Stockport County 2–1 in the play-off final at Wembley.
-Riley then joined Conference National club Kettering Town, and later played for F.C.
-Ponsonby in New Zealand, before returning to England with non-league sides Boston United and King's Lynn.
+Riley won promotion with the "Posh" in 1990–91, helping Chris Turner's side to the fourth and final promotion place in the Fourth Division.
+They then won a second-successive promotion into the Second Division after beating Stockport County 2–1 in the play-off final at Wembley.
+Riley then joined Conference National club Kettering Town and later played for Mount Albert-Ponsonby in New Zealand, before returning to England with non-League sides Boston United and King's Lynn.